Dawood-Hamayun/Design-IQ/README.md

 Survey analysis focuses on extracting signal from unstructured CSV data.

-Key capabilities:

-- automatic column inspection
+What happens when a CSV is uploaded:

+- columns are inspected automatically
-- differentiation between categorical and numeric data
+- categorical and numeric data are identified
-- heuristic-based visualization selection
+- visualization types are chosen heuristically
-- per-column summaries
+- per-column summaries are generated
-- exportable insight reports
+- results can be exported as a report

-Visualization logic is driven by data shape rather than predefined schemas.
+Visualization logic is driven by **data shape**, not predefined schemas.

+This allows DesignIQ to work with arbitrary survey formats.

 ---

 ## Interview Analysis

-Interview analysis converts recorded interviews into structured insight.
+Interview analysis converts recorded conversations into structured insight.

 The pipeline includes:

 1. asynchronous transcription
 2. segmentation into question–answer units
-3. sentiment analysis at response and session level
+3. sentiment analysis at both response and session level
 4. emotion distribution over time
 5. behavioral pattern extraction
 6. AI-assisted summarization

-This reduces long-form interviews into concise, readable outputs.
+Long-form interviews are reduced into concise, readable outputs that are easier to review and share.

 ---

 ## Persona Generation

-Personas are generated from full interview context rather than isolated responses.
+Personas are generated from **full interview context**, not isolated responses.

 A typical persona includes: